FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 # The Event Object

-Every event handling function receives and event object, and this object has methods and properties of its own.
+Every event handling callback function receives an **[event object](https://learn.jquery.com/events/introduction-to-events/)**, and this object has methods and properties of its own.

-To access these methods and properties, we must pass in the event object as a parameter for our function:
+To access these methods and properties, we must pass in the event object as an argument for our function:

 ```javascript
 $('div').on('click', 'button', function(event) {